inside.ewu.edu

 Satisfies: a BACR for humanities and arts.

-This interdisciplinary course is designed to introduce you to the study of women, gender, feminism, and systems of oppression and privilege.
-We will draw upon a diverse collection of writing, classroom exercises, films, and discussions to better understand women’s experiences (primarily in the U.S.) both empirically and theoretically.
+Interdisciplinary course designed to introduce the study of women, gender, feminism, and systems of oppression and privilege.
+Draws upon a diverse collection of writing, classroom exercises, films, and discussions to better understand women’s experiences (primarily in the U.S.) both empirically and theoretically.

 GWSS 150.
 GENDER, SEXUALITY AND POWER.
 5 Credits.